-- Log event message - Syslog message - Send email - Send SMS message - 4.
-If no messaging actions are available, create them now.
-See Available Actions (on page 371). - a.
-To select any methods, select them one by one in the Available field. - To add all available methods, simply click Select All. - b.
-To delete any methods, click a method's in the Selected field. - To remove all methods, simply click Deselect All. - 5.
-In the Available Sensors field, select the desired target's sensor.

-a.
-Click the first to select a target component from the list.
+- Log event message - Syslog message - Send email - Send SMS message - If no messaging actions are available, create them now.
+See Available Actions (on page 394). - To select any methods, select them one by one in the Available field.
+To add all available methods, simply click Select All. - b.
+To delete any methods, click a method's X in the Selected field.
+To remove all methods, simply click Deselect All. - 5.
+In the 'Available sensors' field, select the desired target's sensor. - a.
+Click the first it is select a target component from the list.

-o.
-Click the second to select the specific sensor for the target from the list.
+b.
+Click the second to select the specific sensor for the target fro the list. sm Peripheral Devices 🛊 Temperature 1 💿 💿 6. c.

-c.
 Click to add the selected sensor to the Report Sensors list box.

-For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right field and click .
-To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones.
+For example, to monitor the current reading of the Inlet 1, select Inlet 1 from the left field, and then select RMS Current from the right field.
+To report additional sensors simultaneously, repeat the above step to admore sensors.
+To remove any sensor from the 'Report sensors' list box, select it and click .
+To make multiple selections, press Ctrl+click or Shift+click to highlight multiple ones. dd Report sensors Peripheral Devices - Temperature 1 Peripheral Devices - Temperature 2 Peripheral Devices - Relative Humidity 1 Available sensors Peripheral Devices On/Off 1 7.
+To immediately send out the sensor report, click Send Report Now.
+Tip. : When intending to send a sensor report using custom messages, use the ,

-- 6. To report additional sensors simultaneously, repeat the above step to add more sensors. - To remove any sensor from the Report Sensors list box, select it

-7. To immediately send out the sensor report, click Send Report Now.

 Tip: When intending to send a sensor report using custom messages, use the placeholder [SENSORREPORT] to report sensor readings.
-See Placeholders for Custom Messages (on page 400).
+See Placeholders for Custom Messages (on page 425).